Skip To Content

 Note:

 You cannot create a web map or add layers to a web map in Web Editor.
-Use Map Viewer to add layers to a web map, then open the web map in Web Editor.
+Use Map Viewer to add layers to a web map, and open the web map in Web Editor.

 For best results, layers for editing should not be styled using aggregated symbols such as heat map, bins, or clusters.